Seagate/cortx-experiments/Pacemaker/pcs_cluster_36_nodes_feasibility/scale-cluster-upto-36-nodes.md

 - System Utilization (ram/cpu/network)
   - DC node will use high utilization as it will act as leader and responsible for action.
-  - Utilization depend on no. node and resource going to affect.
+  - "Resource utilization depends on number of nodes and resources".
-  - Standby 3 node will have less utilization but standby all node will have high utilization.
+  - Standby 3 nodes will have less utilization but standby all nodes will have high utilization.

-- s3 and motr like service.
-  - use generic resource to create multiple clone on same node.
-  - we can modify clone size while scaling cluster.
+- Update clone size dynamically while scaling the cluster
+  - Dynamically change in the clone size is allowed in the pcs cluster and this is needed while scaling the cluster for services like motr and s3.
+  - We performed experiment mentioned in the example and able to modify clone-max and clone-node-max count.
     ```
     # Example
+    # Create resource with clone-max=10 and clone-node-max=2
     $ pcs resource create motr ocf:seagate:s3server service=motr unique_clone=true clone clone-max=10 clone-node-max=2 globally-unique=true

-    # After scaling change clone size
+    # Modify clone-max number later after scaling the cluster
     $ pcs resource update motr-clone meta clone-max=20 clone-node-max=2
     ```